trojanhorser/sphinx/source/buttons.rst

 ~~~~~~

-Recycle button definiton is below:
+Recycle button html code example and how it is rendered is shown below:

 .. code-block:: html